open-telemetry/opentelemetry-go/example/otel-collector/README.md

 * Jaeger: https://www.jaegertracing.io/docs/1.17/getting-started/
 * OpenTelemetry Collector: https://opentelemetry.io/docs/collector/about/

-Moreover, this demo is build against a microk8s cluster runnning both the OpenTelemetry Collector, and Jaeger.
-Therefor, the OpenTelemetry Collector configuration illustrated is a K8S ConfgurationMap.
+Moreover, this demo is build against a microk8s cluster running both the OpenTelemetry Collector, and Jaeger.
+Therefor, the OpenTelemetry Collector configuration illustrated is a K8S ConfigurationMap.
 But the gist of it is there, so it shouldn't matter too much.

 # Configuring the OTEL Collector